cometbft/cometbft/docs/references/qa/method.md

 This section explains how the tests were carried out for reproducibility purposes.

 1. [If you haven't done it before]
-   Follow steps 1-5 of the `README.md` at the top of the testnet repository to configure Terraform, and `doctl`.
+   Follow steps 1-5 of the `README.md` at the top of the testnet repository to configure Terraform and the DigitalOcean CLI (`doctl`).
-2. Change the variable `MANIFEST` in `experiment.mk` to point to the file `testnets/testnet200.toml` (do NOT commit this change)
+2. In the `experiment.mk` file, set the following variables (do NOT commit these changes):
+   1. Set `MANIFEST` to point to the file `testnets/200-nodes-with-zones.toml`.
-3. Set the variable `VERSION_TAG` in the `Makefile` to the git hash that is to be tested.
+   2. Set `VERSION_TAG` to the git hash that is to be tested.
       * If you are running the base test, which implies an homogeneous network (all nodes are running the same version), then make sure makefile variable `VERSION2_WEIGHT` is set to 0
       * If you are running a mixed network, set the variable `VERSION2_TAG` to the other version you want deployed in the network.
         Then adjust the weight variables `VERSION_WEIGHT` and `VERSION2_WEIGHT` to configure the desired proportion of nodes running each of the two configured versions.
-4. Follow steps 5-10 of the `README.md` to configure and start the 200 node testnet
+3. Follow steps 5-11 of the `README.md` to configure and start the 200 node testnet.
     * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests (see step 9)
-5. As a sanity check, connect to the Prometheus node's web interface (port 9090) and check the graph for the `cometbft_consensus_height` metric.
+4. As a sanity check, connect to the Prometheus node's web interface (port 9090) and check the graph for the `cometbft_consensus_height` metric.
 All nodes should be increasing their heights.

-    * You can find the Prometheus node's IP address in `ansible/hosts` under section `[prometheus]`.
+    * Run `ansible --list-hosts prometheus` to obtain the Prometheus node's IP address.
     * The following URL will display the metrics `cometbft_consensus_height` and `cometbft_mempool_size`:

       ```
       http://<PROMETHEUS-NODE-IP>:9090/classic/graph?g0.range_input=1h&g0.expr=cometbft_consensus_height&g0.tab=0&g1.range_input=1h&g1.expr=cometbft_mempool_size&g1.tab=0
       ```

-6. You now need to start the load runner that will produce transaction load.
-    * If you don't know the saturation load of the version you are testing, you need to discover it.
+5. Discover the saturation point of the network.
+If you already know it, skip this step.
-        * Run `make loadrunners-init`.
+  * Run `make loadrunners-init`, in case the load runner is not yet initialised.
 This will copy the loader scripts to the `testnet-load-runner` node and install the load tool.
-        * Find the IP address of the `testnet-load-runner` node in `ansible/hosts` under section `[loadrunners]`.
+  * Run `ansible --list-hosts loadrunners` to find the IP address of the `testnet-load-runner` node.
   * `ssh` into `testnet-load-runner`.
+    * We will run a script that takes about 40 mins to complete, so it is suggested to first run `tmux` in case the ssh session breaks.
+        * `tmux` quick cheat sheet: `ctrl-b a` to attach to an existing session; `ctrl-b %` to split the current pane vertically; `ctrl-b ;` to toggle to last active pane.
-          * Run `/root/200-node-loadscript.sh <INTERNAL_IP>` from the load runner node, where `<INTERNAL_IP>` is the internal IP address of a full node (for example, `validator000`).
+    * Find the *internal* IP address of a full node (for example, `validator000`).
 This node will receive all transactions from the load runner node.
-            * This script will take about 40 mins to run, so it is suggested to first run `tmux` in case the ssh session breaks.
-                * `tmux` quick cheat sheet: `ctrl-b %` to split the current pane vertically; `ctrl-b ;` to toggle to last active pane.
+    * Run `/root/200-node-loadscript.sh <INTERNAL_IP>` from the load runner node, where `<INTERNAL_IP>` is the internal IP address of a full node.
-            * It is running 90-seconds-long experiments in a loop with different loads.
+      * The script runs 90-seconds-long experiments in a loop with different load values.
-    * If you already know the saturation load, you can simply run the test (several times) for 90 seconds with a load somewhat below saturation:
+    * Follow the steps of the [Result Extraction](#result-extraction) section below to obtain the file `report_tabbed.txt`.

+6. Run several transaction load instances, each of 90 seconds, using a load somewhat below the saturation point.
-        * set makefile variables `LOAD_CONNECTIONS`, `LOAD_TX_RATE`, to values that will produce the desired transaction load.
+  * Set the Makefile variables `LOAD_CONNECTIONS`, `LOAD_TX_RATE`, to values that will produce the desired transaction load.
-        * set `LOAD_TOTAL_TIME` to 90 (seconds).
+  * Set `LOAD_TOTAL_TIME` to 90 (seconds).
-        * run "make runload" and wait for it to complete.
+  * Run "make runload" and wait for it to complete.
 You may want to run this several times so the data from different runs can be compared.
 7. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
     * Alternatively, you may want to run `make retrieve-prometheus-data` and `make retrieve-blockstore` separately.
       The end result will be the same.